Services

 Therapeutic Approach

-My approach is holistic and integrative, grounded in getting to know you as a whole person, mind, body, and environment.
-I don’t believe in one-size-fits-all therapy.
-Instead, I draw from evidence-based approaches I’m trained in and tailor them to your specific needs and goals, helping you move beyond coping and toward real, lasting change.
+My approach to therapy is individualized and grounded in understanding you as a whole person—your mind, body, patterns, and environment.
+Rather than a one-size-fits-all solution, I draw from evidence-based approaches I’m trained in and apply them within a clear, intentional framework that’s tailored to your specific needs and goals.
+The focus is on helping you move beyond short-term coping and toward meaningful, lasting change.
 Below are a few of the approaches I often incorporate:

 RELATIONAL THERAPY & ATTACHMENT THEORY